Andrew Gould (judge): Professional career

 After the Arizona Supreme Court was expanded to seven justices, Governor Doug Ducey appointed Gould to one of the vacant seats.
 Gould was sworn in on December 19, 2016.

 In September 2019, Gould authored a 4–3 decision preventing a small business from being forced to create custom invitations for same-sex weddings.

 In 2021, Gould announced his retirement effective April 1.
 Shortly after his official retirement, Gould announced his run as the Republican candidate for Arizona's Attorney General.
+Gould lost the Republican primary to Abe Hamadeh.

+In 2023, Gould joined the Arizona office of the law firm Holtzman Vogel.